-The costs for the Professional Traineeship period are €1.050, payed at once, or in three installments of €350.
+The costs for the Professional Traineeship period are €1.050, payed at once, or in three instalments of €350.

 Starting from January 2019:

-The costs for the Professional Traineeship period are €1.140. payed at once, or in three installments of €380.
+The costs for the Professional Traineeship period are €1.140. payed at once, or in three instalments of €380.